 (iii) the number of units in any bedroom type.

-Applicants are prohibited from decreasing unit square footage after the deadline for completing market-related revisions.

 (e) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this subsection (A)(2).

 (f) Projects may not give preferences to potential tenants based on: